Conference of States Parties to the Arms Trade Treaty

 - Ambassador Nobushige Takamizawa of Japan presided over the Fourth Conference of States Parties from 20-24 August 2018, in Tokyo, Japan

-- Ambassador Jānis KĀRKLIŅŠ of Latvia is presiding over the Fifth Conference of States Parties from 26-30 August 2019, in Geneva, Switzerland.
+- Ambassador Jānis KĀRKLIŅŠ of Latvia presided over the Fifth Conference of States Parties from 26-30 August 2019, in Geneva, Switzerland.

 The adoption of the Arms Trade Treaty was a historic victory.
 However, its humanitarian impact will depend on the effectiveness of its implementation.
 The CSP is an important part of this, since the annual forum is where States Parties, signatories, UN bodies and civil society meet to assess and discuss implementation progress.